 The Court Process

-It generally takes at least two (2) weeks to be heard in Rochester City Court after the petition has been filed.
+It generally takes at least three (3) weeks to be heard in Rochester City Court after the petition has been filed.
 Not only does the court’s schedule dictate how soon we can get into court but the legal requirements of serving the tenant does as well.
 Town Courts have their own dockets to adhere to- some towns may allow us to choose our own date, other courts may only schedule evictions on certain days of the month (ie. First Tuesday of the month, etc.).
 It is important to provide us with a copy of the lease (if one exists) and an idea of what you would like to happen in Court.
 Some landlords prefer to reach an agreement in court (payment plan) while others want the tenant out if the tenant does not show up with all rent owed.
 While we cannot guarantee what will happen in court it does make it a smoother process if we are aware of your expectations.